The Gini coefficient is a statistic which quantifies the amount of inequality that exists in a population.

 Calculating the Gini Coefficient.

-The gini coefficient is derived from the Lorenz graph, a graphical depiction of societal inequality which was published by Max Lorenz in 1905.
+The Gini coefficient is derived from the Lorenz curve, a graphical depiction of societal inequality which was published by Max Lorenz in 1905.
 A Lorenz curve is generated by plotting the cumulative population income on a vertical axis and population percentile on the horizontal axis; a straight 45 degree line represents total equality.

 Weaknesses of the Gini Coefficient

 Fifty years after it was first introduced, the Gini index is still the primary measure of income inequality in large populations, and is used by both national record keeping as well as international entities like the UN.
 While it is very useful for highlighting differences in equality levels between populations, it is not perfect.
 The primary weakness of the Gini coefficient is that it tends to under-emphasize changes in the top 10% or lower 40% of the population, and emphasize changes in the middle.

 Calculating the Gini index also relies on collecting accurate population data, which may be more easily done in developed than in underdeveloped countries.

 Catalano, Leise, and Pfaff.
 (2009) “Measuring Resource Inequality: The Gini Coefficient,” Numeracy: Vol. 2 : Iss.
 2 , Article 4.

 DOI: h p://dx.doi.org/10.5038/1936-4622.214.171.124.
 Retrieved from http://scholarcommons.usf.edu/cgi/viewcontent.cgi?article=1032&context=numeracy on August 19, 2018.